Groq: Language Processing Unit

 In addition to its functionally sliced microarchitecture, the LPU can also be characterized by its single-core, deterministic architecture.
 The LPU can achieve deterministic execution by avoiding the use of traditional reactive hardware components (branch predictors, arbiters, reordering buffers, caches) and by having all execution explicitly controlled by the compiler thereby guaranteeing determinism in execution of an LPU program.

-The first generation of the LPU (LPU v1) yields a computational density of more than 1TeraOp/s per square mm of silicon for its 25×29 mm 14nm chip operating at a nominal clock frequency of 900 MHz.
+The first generation of the LPU (TSP) yields a computational density of more than 1TeraOp/s per square mm of silicon for its 25×29 mm 14nm chip operating at a nominal clock frequency of 900 MHz.
 The second generation of the LPU (LPU v2) will be manufactured on Samsung's 4nm process node.

-Performance

-Groq emerged as the first API provider to break the 100 tokens per second generation rate while running Meta’s Llama2-70B parameter model.

-Groq currently hosts a variety of open-source large language models running on its LPUs for public access.
-Access to these demos is available through Groq's website.
-The LPU's performance while running these open source LLMs has been independently benchmarked by ArtificialAnalysis.ai, in comparison with other LLM providers.
-The LPU's measured performance is shown in the table below:
+Groq hosts open-source large language models running on its LPUs for public access.
+Access to these demos is available through Groq's website and its playground for Developers.